All Episodes

 When was the last time an actor assassinated a president?

-I live in the living.
+I lie for the living.

 Donald Trump is a guy who none whatsoever.

-And now all of a sudden these things supposed to so supposedly we're supposed to believe this matters to them as they feign their new selective moral outrage.
+And now all of a sudden these things supposed to, so supposedly we're supposed to believe this matters to them as they feign their new selective moral outrage.

 You're aging yourself.